 Highlights Contemporary Craft Tour for Cumbria, Co.
 Durham and Northumberland since 2009:

-2018 – Craft+Conflict is a pertinent theme in the year of the 100th anniversary of the end of World War One.
-In rural environments, issues of conservation versus agriculture and industry, of rewilding versus farming are often in the news; in the global environment, the devastating effect of war on individuals, communities and culture and the subsequent refugee crisis is an ongoing concern; and finally, our artists are also concerned with conflicts in relationships and families.
-The exhibition includes iconic ceramic landmines by Conrad Atkinson and Paul Scott’s Cumbrian Blue(s) Foot and Mouth Ceramics.
-Work by refugees supported by the Made51 UNHCR project will be shown, as well as that of Syrian, Swedish and British artists in textiles, ceramics, print, film, enamel and mixed media.
+2018 – Craft+Conflict was a pertinent theme in the year of the 100th anniversary of the end of World War One.
+In rural environments, issues of conservation versus agriculture and industry, of rewilding versus farming are often in the news; in the global environment, the devastating effect of war on individuals, communities and culture and the subsequent refugee crisis is an ongoing concern.
+Our artists were also concerned with conflicts in relationships and families.
+The exhibition included iconic ceramic landmines by Conrad Atkinson and Paul Scott’s Cumbrian Blue(s) Foot and Mouth Ceramics.
+Work by refugees supported by the Made51 UNHCR project were shown, as well as that of Syrian, Swedish and British artists in textiles, ceramics, print, film, enamel and mixed media.

-2017 – Luminosity celebrates LIGHT with an illuminating exhibition of contemporary works by UK and International artists including glass, sculptural textiles, film, electronics, jewellery and neon.
-Our international artists include Evagelia Hagikalfa from Greece and Statira Jazayeri, a Swedish artist with Iranian roots.
-See the latest images on our Facebook page.
+2017 – Luminosity celebrated LIGHT with an illuminating exhibition of contemporary works by UK and International artists including glass, sculptural textiles, film, electronics, jewellery and neon.
+Our international artists included Evagelia Hagikalfa from Greece and Statira Jazayeri, a Swedish artist with Iranian roots.
+Images can be seen on our Facebook page.

-2016 – paperscissorsbook is a stunning exhibition showcasing the best of current paper-cut and artist’s books.
-From exquisite hand-cut paper to the latest laser-cut techniques; ambitious sculptural paper works, installation and intimate bohttp://www.highlightsnorth.co.uk/images-pages/39.jpgok works.
-Showing the work of 20 artists from the UK, India, Japan, Italy and France.
+2016 – paperscissorsbook showcased the best of contemporary paper-cut and artist’s books.
+From exquisite hand-cut paper to the latest laser-cut techniques; ambitious sculptural paper works, installation and intimate works. paperscissorsbook showed the work of 20 artists from the UK, India, Japan, Italy and France.

 2015 – Rural Craft Re-imagined…championed British craft, celebrating the contribution of heritage craft to contemporary design.
 Work by Pip Hall, Lynn Setterington, Lizzie Farey, Bill Robinson, Mark Rowney and Lucy Sandys-Clarke.